 Where to Stay in Paris, France

-- Picasso Museum: The Picasso Museum is one of the most iconic museums in Paris, and it’s located right in the heart of Le Marais.
-This museum is home to more than 5,000 works by Pablo Picasso, as well as many other famous modern and contemporary artists.
+Then there’s the Picasso Museum.
+One of the most iconic museums in Paris, and located right in the heart of Le Marais, this museum is home to more than 5,000 works by surrealist artist Pablo Picasso, as well as many other famous modern and contemporary artists.

 Best Budget Hotel in Le Marais: Hotel Aix Europe

-Hotel Aix Europe is perfect for those looking for basic amenities and clean, family rooms at an affordable price.
+Hotel Aix Europe is perfect for those looking for basic amenities and clean family rooms at an affordable price.
 Located right in the heart of Le Marais, this budget hotel offers a comfortable and convenient stay for travelers on a budget.
-With quick access to all of the best attractions in the neighborhood and easy connections to the rest of Paris, Hotel Aix Europe is a great choice for any traveler looking to explore Le Marais and beyond.
+With quick access to all of the best attractions in the neighborhood and easy connections to the rest of Paris, Hotel Aix Europe is an excellent choice for any traveler looking to explore Le Marais and beyond.

 Best Mid-Range Hotel in Le Marais: Hotel Bastille

-Hotel Bastille is located within walking distance of Centre Pompidou and Opera Bastille, making it an ideal choice for travelers who want to be in the heart of the action.
+Hotel Bastille is within walking distance of Centre Pompidou and Opera Bastille, making it an ideal choice for travelers who want to be in the heart of the action.
 This charming mid-range hotel offers comfortable and stylish rooms, as well as a delicious onsite restaurant where you can get a taste of some of the best local cuisine in Paris.
-With unbeatable prices and easy access to public transportation, Hotel Bastille is a great choice for mid-range accommodation in Le Marais.
+With unbeatable prices and easy access to public transportation, Hotel Bastille is an excellent choice for mid-range accommodation in Le Marais.

 Best Luxury Hotel in Le Marais: Hotel Duo